Alexander89/netvar/README.md

 # CoDeSys NetworkVariableLists

-To exchange Global variables with a CoDeSys PLC is very easy.
-Just create a NetworkVariableList and add the variables to it.
-With this package you can receive this UDP network packages and interpret them.
+To exchange global variables with a CoDeSys-PLC is very easy.
+Just create a NetworkVariableList _(NVL (Sender))_ and add your variables to the list.
+With this package you can receive this UDP-packages and parse them.

-To send Data to the PLC, you can use the definition made from this package and create a NVL (receiver) on the PLC.
+To send data to a CoDeSys-PLC, you define a new list with this node-module and use the generated `definition` to define the network variable list in your PLC as NVL (receiver).

-## How it works
+## How to do

 The package is type-save and will hint you on your inputs.
 You can use it in Typescript and JavaScript.
-Please be careful with the types when you use it with JavaScript
+Please be careful with the types when you use it with JavaScript.

-### client connect
+### Create a new client

-Create a new client from the `netvar` package
+Create a new client with the `netvar` package

 ```typescript
 import { client } from 'netvar'